DNB: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

-NEET is conducted by the National Testing Agency NTA and is mandatory for students seeking admission to medical courses in India.
-So, in general, it is not possible to become a doctor in India without clearing the NEET exam.
+NEET is conducted by National Testing Agency and is important for students going for admission to medical courses in India.
+So in general it is not possible to become a doctor in India without clearing NEET exam.

-NEET is the standard exam that is accepted by most medical colleges in India, and it is a requirement for admission to undergraduate medical courses.
-However, there are some alternative options available for students who are unable to clear the NEET exam or who did not appear for the exam.
+But there are some alternative options available for students who are unable to clear NEET exam or who did not appear for exam.

 DNB Syllabus